Moroccan mafia: Money laundering

-Dutch investigator Pieter Tops made an astonishing discovery in September 2018: trafficking networks in the Netherlands easily collect up to 20 billion euros through the trade of synthetic drugs such as XTC or amphetamines.
-About a 1000 kilos of cocaine in South America that has a value of under a million euros, can easily bring up to 180 million euros when it arrives on the European mainland.

-Pieter Tops has warned the Belgian authorities that the traffickers have so much money re-invested in legal businesses, which seriously affects the communities and neighborhoods from where these traffickers originate.
-The mayor of Antwerp, Bart De Wever, has also asked for reinforcements to investigate the drug trade and the Moroccan mafia in Antwerp, to intercept a maximum number of people who are involved in these drug trafficking businesses.
+Dutch investigator Pieter Tops made an astonishing discovery in September 2018: trafficking networks in the Netherlands easily collect up to €20 billion through the trade of synthetic drugs such as XTC or amphetamines.
+Tops warned the Belgian authorities that the traffickers have so much money re-invested in legal businesses, which seriously affects the communities and neighbourhoods from where these traffickers originate.
+As mayor of Antwerp, Bart De Wever asked for reinforcements to investigate the drug trade and the Moroccan mafia in the city, to intercept a maximum number of people who are involved in these drug trafficking businesses.